-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 about coordinating benefits with other coverage, including with Medicare. - Plan dentists must provide or arrange your care. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Important things you should keep in mind about these benef fits: • Please remember that all benefits are subject to the definition brochure and are payable only when we determine they are m • If you are enrolled in a Federal Employees Dental/Vision Insu Plan, your FEHB Plan will be First/Primary payor of any ben is secondary to your FEHB Plan.
+See Section 9 about coordin including with Medicare. efit payments and your FEDVIP Plan • Plan dentists must provide or arrange your care. • We cover hospitalization for dental procedures only when a n which makes hospitalization necessary to safeguard the health inpatient hospital benefits.
+We do not cover the dental proced n of the patient.
+See Section 5(c) for • Be sure to read Section 4, Your Costs for Covered Services , for cost-sharing works.
+Also read Section 9 about coordinating be with Medicare.
+Benefit Desription You Pay Accidental injury benefit High Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+The need for these services must result from an accidental injury. \$25 per visit • Treatment required to stabilize sound natural teeth, the jawbones, or surrounding tissues after an injury (not to include chewing) when the treatment starts within the first 10 days after the injury and ends within 60 days, such as: - Root canal therapy, post and build-up; - Temporary crowns; - Temporary partial bridges; - Temporary and permanent fillings; - Pulpotomy; - Extractions of broken teeth; - Incision and drainage; - Tooth stabilization through splinting. • Dental anesthesia for enrolled dependent children Nothing Note: Dental anesthesia is covered only when determined to be medically necessary by a Plan provider and prior authorized by the Plan.

-iviourouro.

-Benefit Desription You Pay

-Accidental injury benefit High Option

-We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury. \$25 per visit

-• Treatment required to stabilize sound natural teeth, the jawbones, or surrounding tissues after an injury (not to include chewing) when the treatment starts within the first 10 days after the injury and ends within 60 days, such as:

-- Root canal therapy, post and build-up;

-- Temporary crowns;

-- Temporary partial bridges;

-- Temporary and permanent fillings;

-- Pulpotomy;

-- Extractions of broken teeth;

-- Incision and drainage;

-- Tooth stabilization through splinting.

-Dental anesthesia for enrolled dependent children Nothing

-Note: Dental anesthesia is covered only when determined to be medically necessary by a Plan provider and prior authorized by the Plan.

-Dental benefits High Option

-We have no other dental benefits.
+Dental benefits High Option We have no other dental benefits.
 All charges